nuckcrews/gpt-operator/README.md

 ## Installation

-Install released version via pip
+Install the released version via pip:

 ```bash
 $ pip install gptop
 ```

-[WARNING] The package is still in Alpha so please be thoughtful before using in production.
+[WARNING] The package is currently in Alpha stage, so please exercise caution before using it in production.

 ## Repository Setup

-If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)
+If you don’t have Python installed, [download it here](https://www.python.org/downloads/).

-1. Clone this repository
+1. Clone this repository.

-2. Navigate into the project directory
+2. Navigate to the project directory:

    ```bash
    $ cd gpt-operator
    ```

-3. Create a new virtual environment
+3. Create a new virtual environment:

    ```bash
    $ virtualenv virt
    $ source virt/bin/activate
    ```

-4. Install the requirements
+4. Install the requirements:

    ```bash
    $ pip install -r requirements.txt
    ```

-5. Make a copy of the example environment variables file
+5. Make a copy of the example environment variables file:

    ```bash
    $ cp .env.example .env
    ```

-6. Add your [OpenAI API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file
+6. Add your [OpenAI API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file.

-7. Add your [Pinecone API key and Region](https://docs.pinecone.io/docs/quickstart) to the newly created `.env` file
+7. Add your [Pinecone API key and Region](https://docs.pinecone.io/docs/quickstart) to the newly created `.env` file.

 ## CLI

-1. Run the application
+1. Run the application:

     ```bash
     $ ./run.sh